randyL78/habit-kicker/README.md

 Habit-Kicker uses Nginx to handle request routing between the client and the API.
-This is to make sure that the local environment matches production as close as possible Nginx is configured to run on port 8080.
+This is to make sure that the local environment matches production as close as possible.
+Nginx is configured to run on port 8080.

 In a browser, visit http://localhost:8080